The need for skilled grant writers has never been greater.

-Who should join us?
+Who should take our course?
 This course is valuable for a range of individuals and professionals looking to develop or refine their grant-writing skills including nonprofit and government staff responsible for securing funding; aspiring/freelance grant writers looking to start or advance a career in grant writing; small business owners/entrepreneurs wanting to seek funding through grants; leaders of grassroots organizations or community initiatives seeking funding; and university faculty or students seeking research grants.

-Register now to gain the skills to become a successful grant writer, attract clients, and build a thriving business in this high-demand field!
+Purchase now to gain the skills to become a successful grant writer, attract clients, and build a thriving business in this high-demand field!
+The course is $249.

 Session 1: Introduction to Grant Writing & Funding Landscape